Riot control: Psychological Effects on Police Officers

 When considering the psychological effects of riot control, it is important to also examine how police officers are impacted by riots.
 They are exposed to some of the same risks and challenges, such as having objects thrown at them, being physically assaulted, and being exposed to RCA's.
 Even without considering riots, police officers already have almost double the risk of developing PTSD, depression, and anxiety than the average person.
 When working the frontline of a riot is added, these numbers are bound to go up.
-For example, during the unrest after the murders of George Floyd and Breonna Taylor, the number of recorded cases of PTSD among police officers increased upwards of 30%.
+For example, during the unrest after the deaths of George Floyd and Breonna Taylor, the number of recorded cases of PTSD among police officers increased upwards of 30%.
 With the increase in mental illness from the civil unrest and public scrutiny, many police officers resigned, resorted to substance abuse, and even suicide.

 Symptoms that Police Officers may face after riots: